diboninlensy/IoT-Health-Monitoring-/README.md

 ## 🛠️ Technologies Used

 * Python
-* ThingSpeak (Cloud IoT Platform)
+* ThingSpeak (IoT Cloud Platform)
+* requests (Python library)

 ## ⚙️ Working

-The system collects health-related data and sends it to ThingSpeak using Python.
-The data is stored in the cloud and displayed as graphs for monitoring.
+The system uses the requests library in Python to send data to ThingSpeak using HTTP API.
+The data is stored in the cloud and displayed as graphs.

 ## 📊 Output